Century, Really

 In most everyday conversations, “the 22nd century” is just a catchy phrase—something you might hear in a sci‑fi movie or use when you’re bragging about a long‑term project.
 But for anyone who works with dates in a professional capacity, the distinction between “2000‑2099” and “2001‑2100” can be the difference between a contract that expires a year early and a research paper that gets cited in the wrong era.

 In academia, the stakes are a bit less financial but no less important.
-So historians date events by century to give readers a quick sense of context.
+Historians date events by century to give readers a quick sense of context.
 If a paper incorrectly labels the 1900s as the “20th century” when it should be the “19th,” readers will be confused about the cultural and technological backdrop.
 Peer reviewers often catch these mistakes, but not always—especially when the author’s own intuition about the calendar is as fuzzy as anyone’s.

 Practical Tips for Getting It Right